AlexAxenti/School-Projects/Project1/README.md

 The user will also be prompted for every file/directory found if they would like to create a new backup, for which they must input 'y' or 'n'.

+## Feature Switch to Executable
+**Description:** This feature has two options, "change" or "restore".
+The user will be prompted for which option upon execution.
+The "change" option will change the permissions of all .sh files so that only people who have write permissions can have executable permissions.
+Original permissions are then stored in permissions.log The "restore" option will restore the permissions of all .sh files to the permissions stored in the permissions log file.

+**Execution:** To execute this file, arg1 when calling the script must be '6' as such:

+	./project_analyze 6

+The user will also be prompted to enter 'c' for change, 'r' for restore, or 'q' if they want to quit without altering any permissions.

+## Feature Backup and Delete / Restore
+**Description:** This feature has two options, "backup" or "restore".
+The user will be prompted for which option upon execution.
+The "backup" option will move all .tmp files into a directory /backup while storing original locations in /backup/restore.log.
+The "restore" option will move all files from the /backup directory to their orginal locations.

+**Execution:** To execute this file, arg1 when calling the script must be '7' as such:

+	./project_analyze 7

+The user will also be prompted to enter 'b' for backup, 'r' for restore, or 'q' if they want to quit without moving any files.